logs/

 An example snippet from a z/OS job's JSON log:

-3. Workflow summary (summary.json
+3. Workflow summary (summary.json)

-At the end of every workflow execution (whether it succeeds, fails, or is partially completed), Grace generates a summary.json
+At the end of every workflow execution (whether it succeeds, fails, or is partially completed), Grace generates a summary.json file in the root of the run-specific log directory.

 - Content: This file provides a high-level overview of the entire workflow run, including: